jaythreee/VSStatsEditor/README.md

 2) When a zone is selected, all enemies contained in the zone will load into the enemy selection box.
 Select an enemy to edit.

 3) When an enemy is selected, the stats, equipment, and drop rates are loaded.
-Edit desired stats and/or drop rates.
+Edit desired stats, equipment, and drop rates.

 4) Click save each time an enemy is edited.

 5) When finished editing enemies in multiple zones, click Recompile ZNDs.
 Now the enemy edits that were made in the .ASM files are in the appropriate ZND files.

 6) Open your Vagrant Story image using CDMage.
+    a.
+Select M2 Track
+    b.
 Now each zone edited must be imported to the image.
 Unfortunately this must be done one zone at a time by right clicking on the zone, select import, then select your edited zone in the VS Stats Editor Zones directory.

 CREDITS, CONTACT, ETC
 ------------------